The Definitive Guide to Web3 Analytics Providers for Product Teams

 Chainalysis focuses on cross-chain compliance, risk assessment, sanctions screening, and investigation tools for financial institutions and regulators.
 It excels at transactional risk analysis but is less tailored for product analytics, audience segmentation, or marketing attribution compared with product-first platforms.

-Nansen – Wallet Intelligence for DeFi
+Nansen – Market Intelligence for Investors and Traders

 Dune Analytics – Custom Blockchain Dashboards